typelevel/cats-effect/docs/thread-model.md

 once the blocking call has completed.
 We'll see code samples for this later as it is quite different between CE2 and CE3.

-### Semantic blocking
+### Fiber blocking

 Of course, we do also need the ability to tell fibers to wait for conditions to be fulfilled.
 If we can't call thread blocking operations (eg Java/Scala builtin locks, semaphores, etc) then what can we do?
 It seems we need a notion of _semantic_ blocking, where the execution of a fiber is suspended and control of the thread it was running on is yielded.
+This concept is called "fiber blocking" in cats-effect.

 Cats effect provides various APIs which have these semantics, such as `IO.sleep(duration)`.
-Indeed this is why you must never call `IO(Thread.sleep(duration))` instead, as this is a thread blocking operation whereas `IO.sleep` is only semantically blocking.
+Indeed this is why you must never call `IO(Thread.sleep(duration))` instead, as this is a thread blocking operation whereas `IO.sleep` is only fiber blocking.

 The building block for arbitrary semantic blocking is `Deferred`, which is a purely functional promise that can only be completed once